Getting The Perfect Single-Speed Gear Ratio (Beginner’s Guide)

 • 2.7:1–2.8:1 on fixed-gear road bikes

 Many mountain bikers go lower, and many road bikers go higher (especially on fixies).
-You may also want to go 1-2 teeth lower for frequent stoplights, since it’s always tough to start without momentum.
+You may also want to go 1-2 teeth lower for frequent stoplights, since it’s tough to start without momentum.

 Again, these are just starting points that should be not bad for most people in most situations.